tanghaibao/allhic/README.md

 - [x] Add restriction enzyme for better normalization of contig lengths
 - [ ] Translate "prune" from C++ code to golang
 - [ ] Add partition split inside "partition"
-- [ ] Isolate matrix generation to "plot"
+- [x] Isolate matrix generation to "plot"
+- [ ] Add dot plot to "plot"
 - [ ] Add "pipeline" to simplify execution
 - [ ] Use clustering when k = 1
 - [ ] Compare numerical output with Lachesis